microsoft/onnxruntime-inference-examples/c_cxx/Snpe_EP/README.md

 # Image classification with Inception v3 in CPP using SNPE Execution Provider
-1. The imagel classification uses a Inception v3 model from Snpe turtorials with DLC format.
-Wrap it as a Onnx model in Onnx model to inference with SNPE Execution Provider.
+1. This image classification sample uses the Inception v3 model from [SNPE turtorial](https://developer.qualcomm.com/sites/default/files/docs/snpe/tutorial_inceptionv3.html) with DLC format.
+Wrap it as a custom node in an ONNX model to inference with SNPE Execution Provider.

 2. The sample uses the Onnxruntime SNPE Execution Provider to run inference on various Qualcomm devices like Qualcomm CPU, GPU DSP, AIP, etc. It supports Windows ARM64, and Android.

 # Prerequisites (Linux host)